jupyter/governance/overview.md

 For more details, see the [Standing Committees and Working Groups document](standing_committees_and_working_groups.md).

+(union-of-councils)=
 ### Union of Councils

-The Union of Councils (UoC) is the union of the membership of all Subproject Councils, Standing Committees, and Working Groups.
-The UoC is the body from which [Executive Council](executive_council.md) members are elected, and the UoC votes on the membership of the [Executive Council](executive_council.md).
+The Union of Councils (UoC) is the union of the membership of these groups:

+- All Subproject Councils
+- All Standing Committees
+- All Working Groups.

 ### Distinguished Contributors